-- How the architecture scales and the impact on return on investment. - The capability of the architecture to meet expected service level agreements (SLA) - The training, skills, and staffing needed to support the solution and provide customer support

-The preferred end-device management strategy (purchase, lease, returns) for end-customers
+- How the architecture scales and the impact on return on investment. - The capability of the architecture to meet expected service level agreements (SLA) - The training, skills, and staffing needed to support the solution and provide customer support - The preferred end-device management strategy (purchase, lease, returns) for end-customers

-This guide focuses on the technical considerations for the choice of architecture.
+These planning topics focus on the technical considerations for the choice of architecture.
 This solution Blueprint documents Mitel-designed architectures for hosted solutions in the small, medium, or large enterprise market.
 These reference designs address the requirements of five typical end-customers.
 This guide describes the architecture, capabilities, and capacities of each architecture, and is essential for scoping, comparing, designing, and planning a cloud UC deployment.

 The MiCloud Business Solution architectures are designed to address the requirements of most deployments.
-Mitel Professional Services is available to help engineer the architecture details when unique business requirements create a need for variations from one of the documented architectures, or if a Scalable architecture deployment is required ("Scalable architecture" on page 15).
+Mitel Professional Services is available to help engineer the architecture details when unique business requirements create a need for variations from one of the documented architectures, or if a Scalable architecture deployment is required, see Scalable architecture.

-This guide does not include deployment instructions, pricing, order codes, or Release Note details.
-Mitel documentation is available on-line on Mitel OnLine.
+This documentation does not cover pricing, order codes, or Release Note details.
+More Mitel documentation is available on Mitel Connect.

-Deployment guides for selected UC solutions provide high-level requirements, specifications, networking considerations, best practices, and other useful references to plan and implement a successful solution deployment.
-The following documents exist to support your UC solution.

-- MiCloud Business Multi-Instance Deployment Guide - MiCloud Business Virtual Deployment Guide - MiCloud Engineering Guidelines - Virtual Appliance Deployment Solutions Guide - MiCloud Alarms Database - Product documents are also required for the design and use of your UC system.
-Product-specific documents are available on Mitel OnLine.
+The deployment topics for selected UC solutions provide high-level requirements, specifications, networking considerations, best practices, and other useful references to plan and implement a successful solution deployment.
+Product documents are also required for the design and use of your UC system.
+Product-specific documents are available on Mitel Connect.

 MiCloud Business Deployment guides do not include most product-specific details, instead referring to the appropriate product guide and section name.
-See Figure 2 for the list of products used in the Solution; each product has its own documentation suite.
+Each product has its own documentation suite.
+See Key architecture components.